OpenOmics/cell-seek/docs/usage/run.md

 > **The version of Cell Ranger to run.**
 > *type: string*
 >
-> This option specifies which version of CellRanger to use when running GEX, VDJ, CITE, or MULTI pipelines.
+> This option specifies which version of Cell Ranger to use when running GEX, VDJ, CITE, or MULTI pipelines.
 Please select one of the following options: 7.1.0, 7.2.0, 8.0.0
 >
 > ***Example:*** `--cellranger 7.1.0`